-The Company has also conducted an extensive review of the operation process, adjusted its resources to meet production capacity requirements and addressed the constraints and bottlenecks of the concentrate productions.
-It has provided training to its management and operators to identify and resolve the new challenges.
+The Company will continue to conduct an extensive review of the operation process, adjust its resources to meet production capacity requirements and address the constraints and bottlenecks of the concentrate production.
+It has provided and will continue to provide training to its management and operators to identify and resolve future challenges.

-The company has entered into several offtake agreements with selected buyers for trial sales and has shipped and invoiced 6,569 DMT of gold concentrate to selected buyers as of the report date.
-All necessary export permits have been secured for these buyers, with renewals every six months.
+The Company has entered into several offtake agreements with selected buyers and has shipped and sold a total of 9,780 dry metric tonnes ("DMT") of gold concentrate to selected buyers as of December 31, 2023, from inception of sulphide plant conversion.
+All necessary export permits have been secured for these buyers, with renewals every six months or upon reaching the permitted quantity, whichever comes first.